Backstage Pass (band): In popular culture

-The group's history and role in the early Los Angeles punk rock scene is documented in books including: Hit Girls: Women of Punk in the USA, 1975-1983 by Jen B Larson, More Fun in the New World and Under the Big Black Sky by John Doe of the band X, Ask the Angels by Donna Santisi, Be Stiff: The Stiff Records Story by Richard Balls, Punk '77: An Inside Look at the San Francisco Rock n' Roll Scene, by James Stark, Live at the Masque: Nightmare in Punk Alley by Brendan Mullen, Hard + Fast by Melanie Nissen and others.
+The group's history and role in the early Los Angeles punk rock scene is documented in books including: Genny Schorr’s memoir, All Roads Lead To Punk on Hozac, Hit Girls: Women of Punk in the USA, 1975-1983 by Jen B Larson, More Fun in the New World and Under the Big Black Sky by John Doe of the band X, Ask the Angels by Donna Santisi, Be Stiff: The Stiff Records Story by Richard Balls, Punk '77: An Inside Look at the San Francisco Rock n' Roll Scene, by James Stark, Live at the Masque: Nightmare in Punk Alley by Brendan Mullen, Hard + Fast by Melanie Nissen and others.
 Backstage Pass appeared also in numerous punk publications of the era including Backdoor Man, Slash Magazine, and Flipside.

 One of the band’s songs, “Legend (Come on Up to Me),” is included on the Rhino Records compilation, Saturday Night Pogo, released in 1978.
 The song was also covered by the band, Redd Kross in the movie Desperate Teenage Lovedolls with Joanna Spock Dean singing lead.

 In 2020, Backstage Pass was also included on the Heavy Soul Records compilation CD, It's a Youth Explosion Volume 1 with its song, "Let Me Show You Love."

+In 2025 a limited edition 45 of Backstage Pass, “ Legend (Come on up to me) and Let Me Show You Love was included in Genny Schorr’s memoir, All Roads Lead To Punk.